oracle/python-oracledb/doc/src/api_manual/module.rst

 .. function:: unregister_params_hook(hook_function)

-    Unregisters a user function that was earlier registered with a call to :meth:`oracledb.register_params_hook()`.
+    Unregisters a user parameter function that was earlier registered with a call to :meth:`oracledb.register_params_hook()`.

     .. note::